Travel Fare Aggregation

 Building Reliable Fare Aggregation Infrastructure

-Fare aggregation requires querying airlines, OTAs, and meta-search engines thousands of times per hour across multiple routes, dates, and passenger configurations.
-These sites deploy some of the most sophisticated anti-scraping technology on the web — behavioral analysis, fingerprinting, CAPTCHAs, and aggressive IP blocking.
-A fare aggregation operation using a small pool of IPs will be detected and blocked within hours.
-Rotating residential proxies solve this by cycling through millions of IP addresses, where each fare query appears to come from a different traveler browsing for flights.
-The key is matching the traffic pattern to real user behavior: residential IPs with realistic request intervals avoid triggering the anomaly detection systems that travel sites use to identify automated collection.
-Databay's pool of 22 million residential IPs across 195+ countries provides the scale and geographic diversity that fare aggregation demands.
+Fare aggregation means querying airlines, OTAs, and meta-search engines thousands of times an hour across routes, dates, and passenger configurations.
+These sites run some of the most sophisticated anti-scraping tech on the web: behavioural analysis, fingerprinting, CAPTCHAs, aggressive IP blocking.
+A fare aggregator running on a small pool of IPs will be detected and blocked within hours.
+Rotating residential fixes it by cycling through millions of IPs, where each query looks like a different traveller searching for flights.
+The trick is matching traffic pattern to real user behaviour, residential IPs with realistic request intervals don't trigger the anomaly detection these sites run.
+Databay's 34M residential pool across 200+ countries gives aggregators the scale and geographic diversity they need.

 03